kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_time_management.md

 ```

 :::{good-practice} Filtering before downsampling
-It is usually important to filter a signal before downsampling it, to respect the [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) and thus avoid aliasing.
-Filtering will be seen [later](filters.md).
+It is usually important to [filter](filters.md) a signal before downsampling it, to respect the [Nyquist–Shannon sampling theorem](https://en.wikipedia.org/wiki/Nyquist%E2%80%93Shannon_sampling_theorem) and thus avoid aliasing.
 :::

-We use the same method to upsample.
-Note that when we upsample a signal, we may want to select the interpolation method because different interpolation methods may produce much different results.
-For example, let's upscale the `ts_20Hz` signal using different interpolation methods:
+We use the same method to upsample a signal.
+Note that in this case, we may want to select the interpolation method since different interpolation methods may produce much different results.
+For example, if we upscale the `ts_20Hz` signal using different interpolation methods:

 ```{code-cell} ipython3
 # Zero order (sample-and-hold)